La Princesse: First appearance

-On Wednesday 3 September the spider appeared for the first time on the side of Concourse House, a derelict tower block in Lime Street, which had been designed by architect Richard Seifert and was scheduled for demolition.
+On 3 September 2008, the spider appeared for the first time on the side of Concourse House, a derelict tower block in Lime Street, which had been designed by architect Richard Seifert and was scheduled for demolition.

 'The journey begins'

-On the morning of Friday 5 September, the spider moved to the Albert Dock, and it became active at lunchtime, moving in a small area and spraying the public with water.
+On the morning of 5 September, the spider moved to the Albert Dock, and it became active at lunchtime, moving in a small area and spraying the public with water.
 In the evening the spider travelled from the Albert Dock to the Cunard Building, via Salthouse Dock.
 A huge crowd turned out despite the heavy rain.
-The performance move around the Albert Dock and proceeded onto The Strand.
+The performance moved around the Albert Dock and proceeded onto The Strand.
 The moving cordon of stewards surrounded the spider as it moved through the crowd.
 The spider sprayed water onto the crowds and interacted with members of the public.
 It then turned off the Strand and back into the Albert Dock.
-Here it paused and was lifted from its traction body by a huge crane and into Salthouse Dock, where it was sprayed (along with the crowd) by huge water cannons.
-After its 'bath' it returned to its traction body and walked along The Strand to its resting place for the night next to the Royal Liver Building.
+Here, it paused and was lifted from its traction body by a huge crane and into Salthouse Dock, where it was sprayed (along with the crowd) by huge water cannons.
+After its 'bath', it returned to its traction body and walked along The Strand to its resting place for the night next to the Royal Liver Building.

 'City centre rampage'

-On Saturday 6 September the spider was due to travel through the streets of Liverpool, 'walking' from the Cunard Building via Water Street, Castle St, Lord St, Parker St and Ranelagh Place back up to Concourse House.
-At 2:30 pm the Performance started with the spider ‘awakening’ and starting to walk up Water Street towards the city centre.
+On 6 September, the spider was due to travel through the streets of Liverpool, 'walking' from the Cunard Building via Water Street, Castle St, Lord St, Parker St and Ranelagh Place back up to Concourse House.
+At 2:30 pm, the Performance started with the spider ‘awakening’ and starting to walk up Water Street towards the city centre.
 Liverpool was crowded with its usual Saturday afternoon shopping crowd and the tens of thousands who had turned out to see the spider.
 The spider ‘walked’ through the middle of the Saturday shopping crowd, up through the city centre's streets, and right into the heart of the city's shopping district.
 The crowd was dispersed by the moving cordon around the spider.
 Local media reported that the scene was more representative of a victory parade of a football team or the crowds attracted by the Beatles to the city centre in their heyday.
 One bride could not get through the crowds to her wedding at the Town Hall and had to be helped through the crowd on foot by the police.
 The spider's musicians played an impromptu wedding march as they fought through the crowd.
 Various set pieces took place along the spider's route, involving smoke, fireworks and water cannon.
 The spider worked its way towards the main shopping area, passing Liverpool One.
 When the spider reached the centre of Lord Street, it was covered by a snow shower from above to make it go to sleep.
 It came to a rest at around 5 pm, taking a break before its further exploits that evening.